kberbic/grpc.examples/ReadMe.md

 ## Projects

+### Before start please install mongodb and postgre databases

 ### Start all projects like monolithic application (.env.mono)
     cd statistic
     npm start -- mono

+Reserved ports for this monolithic (auth, company, employee, statistic) application is 8080/GRPC, 8081/HTTP

+Monolithic application configuration is in statistic/.env.mono and statistic microservice is startup project for monolithic application

 ### Auth (JWT, MongoDB)